TamaGON Mold insulation system

 When heat is transmitted to the molding machine, the iron expands slightly, causing it to stretch on the order of microns.
 This results in an imbalance in the mold clamping, affecting the dimensions and quality of the product.

-Blocks heat from three directions to protect the molding machine from heat
+Blocking heat from three directions to protect the molding machine

 TamaGON creates an "air insulating layer" between the platen and the mold, significantly reducing the heat transfer from the mold to the platen.